AxC1271/Pixel-Gate/README.md

 - Weighted Sum: Calculation of the weighted sum of pixel intensity and bias.
 - Activation Function: A step function that determines the binary output based on the weighted sum.
 - VGA Display: The system that renders the binary image on a monitor.

+The end result is that the grayscale image gets converted into a binary image with each individual pixel being set to either black or white based on some specific threshold value.
+The primary goal of thresholding is to simplify the image, making it easier to identify and analyze regions of interest.
 ---

 This README is just a summary of the project at a high level, please go into both the `Python` and `SystemVerilog` submodules to read more in depth about the lower level implementation.